 Sisters’ Dilemma: Who’s going to grandma?

 Issa and Ishi go to their grandmother every weekend.
-Next weekend, however, their mother will be leaving for an important errand, so only one of them will be allowed to go.
-Both sisters wanted to go, so to decide, they agreed to a toss coin.
-If the result is head, then Issa will go, otherwise Ishi will.
+Next weekend, however, their mother will be leaving for an important errand, so one of them has to stay home.
+Both sisters wanted to go, so to decide, they agreed on a toss coin.
+If the result is head, then Issa will go, if tail, Ishi will.

 Tossing a coin would only result to two possible outcomes: a head or a tail.
-Assuming that the coin is “fair” (we will talk about what we mean by fair later post in the series), the chance of Issa winning the toss coin is 1 out of 2, or 50 percent.
+Assuming that the coin is fair, the chance of Issa winning the toss coin is 1 out of 2, or 50 percent.
 From the context, intuition tells us that the chance of Issa winning is the ratio of the number of outcomes favorable to her (that is getting a head) to the total number of possible outcomes (head and tail).
-Needless to say, Ishi has the same chance of winning.
+Obviously, Ishi has the same chance of winning.

 Ishi, however, thought of a different game.
-She said that toss coin is so boring, so why not roll two cubical dice.
+She said that toss coin is so boring, so why not roll two standard dice.

-If the sum of number of dots is an odd number, then she goes; if the sum is even, Issa goes.
+If the sum of number of dots is an odd number, then I go; if the sum is even, you go.

 Ishi, on the other hand insists that the deal is fair.